Booker T. Washington: Honors and memorials

 In 1946, he was honored on the first coin to feature an African American, the Booker T. Washington Memorial half dollar, which was minted by the United States until 1951.
+Washington and Carver were depicted on the Carver-Washington half dollar, minted from 1951 to 1954.

 On April 5, 1956, the hundredth anniversary of Washington's birth, the house where he was born in Franklin County, Virginia was designated as the Booker T. Washington National Monument.

 A state park in Chattanooga, Tennessee, was named in his honor, as was a bridge spanning the Hampton River adjacent to his alma mater, Hampton University.

 In 1984, Hampton University dedicated a Booker T. Washington Memorial on campus near the historic Emancipation Oak, establishing, in the words of the university, "a relationship between one of America's great educators and social activists, and the symbol of Black achievement in education".

 Numerous high schools, middle schools and elementary schools across the United States have been named after Booker T. Washington.

 In 2000, West Virginia State University (WVSU; then West Va.
 State College), in cooperation with other organizations including the Booker T. Washington Association, established the Booker T. Washington Institute, to honor Washington's boyhood home, the old town of Malden, and Washington's ideals.

 On October 19, 2009, WVSU dedicated a monument to Booker T. Washington.
 The event took place at WVSU's Booker T. Washington Park in Malden, West Virginia.
 The monument also honors the families of African ancestry who lived in Old Malden in the early 20th century and who knew and encouraged Washington.
 Special guest speakers at the event included West Virginia Governor Joe Manchin III, Malden attorney Larry L. Rowe, and the president of WVSU.
 Musical selections were provided by the WVSU "Marching Swarm".

 At the end of the 2008 presidential election, the defeated Republican candidate Senator John McCain recalled the stir caused a century before when President Theodore Roosevelt invited Booker T. Washington to the White House.
 McCain noted the evident progress in the country with the election of Democratic Senator Barack Obama as the first African-American President of the United States.

+Booker T Washington's summer house located on Long Island in Fort Salonga, New York, that he owned between 1911 and 1914 still stands.
+It is now landmark, dedicated and protected by the Town of Huntington, and was recently bought out by preservation activists in 2022 to protect the house as its original status.